YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/providers/gnmi_provider.rst

     Implementation of :cpp:class:`ServiceProvider<ydk::ServiceProvider>` for the `gNMI <https://github.com/openconfig/gnmi>`_ protocol.

-    .. cpp:function:: gNMIServiceProvider(\
+    .. cpp:function:: gNMIServiceProvider( \
+        path::Repository& repo, \
-        std::string address, \
+        std::string & address, \
+        int port, \
-        std::string username, \
+        std::string & username, \
-        std::string password, \
+        std::string & password, \
-        int port = 50051)
+        std::string & server_certificate = "", \
+        std::string & private_key = "")

-        Constructs an instance of ``gNMIServiceProvider`` connect to a server
+        Constructs an instance of ``gNMIServiceProvider`` using the provided :cpp:class:`repository<path::Repository>`, connects to gNMI server and retrieves server capabilities.

+        :param repository: Reference to an instance of :cpp:class:`Repository<ydk::path::Repository>`.
-        :param address: IP address of the device supporting a gNMI interface.
+        :param address: IP address of the device supporting gNMI protocol.
+        :param port: Device port used to access the gNMI server.
         :param username: Username to log in to the device.
         :param password: Password to log in to the device.
-        :param port: Device port used to access the gNMI interface.
-Default value is 50051.

-    .. cpp:function:: gNMIServiceProvider(\
-        const path::Repository& repo, \
-        std::string address, \
-        std::string username, \
-        std::string password, \
-        int port = 50051)

-        Constructs an instance of ``gNMIServiceProvider`` using the provided :cpp:class:`repository<path::Repository>`

-        :param repository: Reference to an instance of :cpp:class:`Repository<ydk::path::Repository>`
-        :param address: IP address of the device supporting a gNMI interface
-        :param username: Username to log in to the device
-        :param password: Password to log in to the device
-        :param port: Device port used to access the gNMI interface.
-Default value is 50051.
+        :param server_certificate: Full path to a file, which contains server certificate of authorization (public key).
+If not specified, it is assumed non-secure connection to gNMI server.
+        :param private_key: Full path to a file, which contains private key of the application host.
+If not specified and **server_cerificate** is defined (secure connection), the GRPC internally defined private key is used.
+        :raises: YServiceError, if connection error occured.

     .. cpp:function:: EncodingFormat get_encoding() const

         Returns the type of encoding supported by the service provider.
-In the case of gNMI service provider, :cpp:enum:`EncodingFormat::JSON<EncodingFormat>` is returned.
+In the case of gNMI service provider, :cpp:enum:`EncodingFormat::JSON<EncodingFormat>` is always returned.

-    .. cpp:function:: ~gNMIServiceProvider()
+    .. cpp:function:: std::vector<std::string> get_capabilities() const

+        Returns gNMI server capabilities as vector of strings.